2013 Wellington mayoral election: Candidates

-Dr Keith Johnson, an economist from Island Bay who ran as a Labour candidate for the Southern Ward in 2010, initially proposed to stand.
+Dr Keith Johnson, an economist from Island Bay who ran as a Labour Party candidate for the Southern Ward in 2010, initially proposed to stand.
 He subsequently withdrew, saying that There was not much resonance in the concerns I had for debt control and against the rebalancing of rates.

 Results

 Wade-Brown was re-elected.
 The following table shows preliminary results for first preference votes, and final results for the last iteration.

 Ward results

 Candidates were also elected from wards to the Wellington City Council.